RphWbr/visiannot/doc/source/userguide-visiannot.rst

 .. figure:: images/annotation_event_description.png

   Detail of a screenshot of ViSiAnnoT with annotations displayed, two of them with duration displayed

+By default, it is not possible to overlap two annotations with the same label.
+In order to enable this feature, the keyword argument ``flag_annot_overlap`` of :class:`.ViSiAnnoT` constructor must be set to ``True``.

 Storage of events annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^